SergioCoboLopez/ELN_Sergio/docs/november/index.md

 I will make the substitution now.
 Likely, this will destroy the balance of O2+sugar to H20+C02.
 The results do not make sense to me.
 The growth should mimic the energy consumption and this is not happening.
 I think that GoldSim is reaching the largest numbers permissible.

+## November 11
+What do I want to do now?
+I am going to add a second type of metabolism